ArnoCan/pysourceinfo/README.md

 ============

-The 'pysourceinfo' package provides basic runtime information on executed sourcefiles based on 'inspect', 'sys', 'os', and additional sources.
+The 'pysourceinfo' package provides basic runtime information on executed sourcefiles and modules based on 'inspect', 'sys', 'os', and additional sources.
 The covered objects include packages, modules/files and functions/methods/scripts.

-The supported platforms are:

-* Linux, BSD, Unix, OS-X, Cygwin, and Windows

-* Python2.7+, Python3.5+

 **Online documentation**: